kaizw/Bike_Ride_Analysis/README.md

 # Bike_Ride_Analysis
-A Case Study of Google Data Analytics Course
+A Case Study of Google Data Analytics Course.
 This is a capstone project of Google Data Analytics Course on Coursera.